Aditi4561/CODSOFT/README.md

 codsoft internship task-
-gui calculator
+/gui calculator
-password generator
+/password generator
-to do list
+/to do list